-Here’s a roundup of the different types of tent you’re likely to come across:
+Here’s a roundup of the different types of tents you’re likely to come across:

 Cabin Style Tents

-They’re a good option if you’re tall (and struggle to stand upright in other styles of a tent) or if you prefer to sleep on a cot rather than the ground.
+They’re a good option if you’re tall (and struggle to stand upright in other styles of tents) or if you prefer to sleep on a cot rather than the ground.

 What makes these tents so great is also their downfall.

-The box-like design will struggle in high winds and snowy conditions and the large volume inside the tent will make it cold when the temperature drops.
+The box-like design will struggle in high winds, and the large volume inside the tent will make it cold when the temperature drops.

 Dome Style Tents

-Dome style tents are generally better at standing up to bad weather and many come with full-length fly sheets for added protection in heavy rain or snow.
+Dome-style tents are generally better at standing up to bad weather and many come with full-length rainflys for added protection in heavy rain or snow.

 The amount of mesh fabric underneath the fly will determine how much ventilation you get in summer versus how warm you’ll stay in winter.